LordSnoosh/SEIR2222/work/w10/d2/01-react-state.md

 UI-related state is usually defined in the component that uses it and since no other component would likely need to access its value.

-However, if for some reason the UI-related state needed to be accessed or updated higher up in the hierarchy, then it would need to be defined high enough to be accessed by all components that need to access it.
+However, if for some reason the UI-related state needed to be accessed higher up in the hierarchy, then it would need to be defined high enough to be accessed by all components that need to access it.

 ### Data-Related State